nicolasdeffense/eo-toolbox/region_of_interest.md

 Geographic CRS| Projected CRS
 :---------:|:----------:
-span the entire globe | localized to minimize visual distortion in a particular region based on a spheroid | based on a plane (the spheroid projected onto a 2D surface) angular units (degrees) | linear unites (meters) lat / lon | X / Y
+span the entire globe | localized to minimize visual distortion <br/> in a particular region based on a spheroid | based on a plane <br/> *(the spheroid projected onto a 2D surface)* angular units (degrees) | linear unites (meters) lat / lon | X / Y
-World Geodetic System 1984 (WGS 84) | Universal Transverse Mercator (UTM) EPSG:4326 | EPSG:32631
+World Geodetic System 1984 <br/> (WGS 84) | Universal Transverse Mercator  <br/> (UTM) EPSG:4326 | EPSG:32631 (in Belgium)

 In bboxfinder, you can easily switch from one CRS to another.
-As Sentinel images projected onto a WGS84/UTM grid, it is easier to find the coordinates of your ROI directly in WGS84/UTM.
+As Sentinel images projected onto a WGS84/UTM grid, it is easier to get the coordinates of your ROI directly in WGS84/UTM.

 It is important to set the EPSG code matching with the EPSG code of your satellite images!